AJ8GH/algorithmic-complexity/README.md

 ## Building a timing framework

-I used TDD to build a timing framework using Node.js and Mocha - see `./lib/`
+I used TDD to build a timing framework with a simple, flexible interface using Node.js and Mocha - see `./CodeTimer`.
+I then published it as a package on NPM.

-I designed the framework so that it had as simple an interface as possible.
-The `#run()` function in the `AlgorithmRunner` class be passed an object containing a method to time and, and a starting array size.
-It will then automatically generate 20 arrays increasing in size by the a step-size of the initial amount, filled with random numbers. the code timer class will then run the method under test for each array, outputting the results to the console.
+The CodeTimer class can be imported and used to time code.
+The `#run()` function can be passed an object containing a method to time and a starting array size.
+It will then automatically generate 20 arrays increasing in size, filled with random numbers.
+It then runs the method on each array, printing the size and the run time to the console.

-I ran the code timer for the built in JS Array methods `#reverse()` and `#sort()`.
-I then took the output and plotted graphs to analyse the time complexity of these algorithms.
-The results are below.
+The timer can be used to time custom functions as well as built it ones.
+It can be used to time a single run or multiple.
+It can also be used manually to time the efficiency of any code, using the `#start()` and `#finish()` functions.

 ### Results